Advisory structure for funds

 Advisory structure for SPVs

 1. Self-Advised SPV – The SPV manager provides the entities that serve as the general partner and investment adviser, assuming full responsibility for compliance and decision-making.
-This structure is mandatory for managers investing in non-qualifying assets (e.g., crypto, secondary shares) due to AngelList’s reliance on the Venture Capital Adviser Exemption.
+This structure is mandatory for managers investing in non-qualifying assets (e.g., crypto, secondary shares) due to Platform Advisor, LLC’s reliance on the Venture Capital Adviser Exemption.
 In this structure, managers must independently manage all legal and regulatory responsibilities, typically with external counsel.

 The decision between these structures follows the same key considerations as funds: flexibility vs. standardization, and regulatory responsibility.